 Their book, full of accurate maps and descriptions of the various mound types, remains invaluable to researchers to this day.
 And throughout the following guide, you’ll find find both illustrations and relevant quotes from Squier and Davis’s influential work.

-After visiting the forgotten pyramid of Cahokia in southern Illinois, I wondered what other mysterious sites there were to see in the Midwest.
-And Ohio, it turns out, is one of the region’s best places to visit for those with an interest in lost civilizations.
+I decided to follow in Squier and Davis’s footsteps after visiting the forgotten pyramid of Cahokia in southern Illinois.
+Wondering what other mysterious sites there were to explore in the Midwest, I learned that Ohio is one of the region’s best states for those with an interest in lost civilizations.